Birdheezy/METARMap2.0/README.md

 `sudo systemctl enable metar.service`
 And
-`sudo systemctl enable scheduler.service`
+`sudo systemctl enable scheduler.service` and
+`sudo systemctl enable settings.service`

-This will enable scheduler.py at boot as well which handles LED on and off times if enabled in the settings.
+This will enable scheduler.py, settings.py and metar.py at boot as well which handles LED on and off times if enabled in the settings.

 ## CRON Setup
 CRON is a very simple and powerful scheduling language that we’ll use to trigger the weather update script.
 I have mine to run every 5 min.
 This will get the weather for your airports and parse the data every 5 min.

 1. `CRON tab -e` <— opens the CRONtab file to edit.
 2. Using the arrow keys, navigate to the bottom of the file.
 Paste in
 3. ```*/5 * * * * sudo /home/pi/metar/bin/python3 weather.py```
+4. This will fetch weather every 5 minutes.
-4. If you want to learn more about CRON (hint, you do) check out https://crontab.guru/
+5. If you want to learn more about CRON (hint, you do) check out https://crontab.guru/

 ## Advanced - Tailscale setup